rki-mf1/inv-update-segment-db/README.md

 ## Citations

 A list of references for the tools used by the pipeline can be found in the [`CITATIONS.md`](CITATIONS.md) file.

+## Funding

+This project was supported by co-funding from the European Union’s EU4Health programme under project no. 101113012 (IMS-HERA2).